Chinese character description languages

 Several systems have been proposed for describing the internal structure of Chinese characters, including their strokes, components, and the stroke order, and the location of each in the character's ideal square.
 This information is useful for identifying variants of characters that are unified into one code point by Unicode and ISO/IEC 10646, as well as to provide an alternative form of representation for rare characters that do not yet have a standardized encoding in Unicode.
 Many aim to work for regular script, as well as to provide the character's internal structure which can be used for easier look-up of a character by indexing the character's internal make-up and cross-referencing among similar characters.

 CDL

 Character Description Language (CDL) is an XML-based declarative language co-created by Tom Bishop and Richard Cook for the Wenlin Institute.
 It defines characters by the arrangement of components, which are not required to reflect the semantic or etymological history of the character.
-In order for a component to fit into the allotted portion of the whole character's square, A set of fewer than 50 strokes allow one to construct approximately 1,000 components, which may in turn describe tens of thousands of characters.
+In order for a component to fit into the allotted portion of the whole character's square, a set of fewer than 50 strokes allows one to construct approximately 1,000 components, which may in turn describe tens of thousands of characters.